anagpure28/-adjoining-steel-5186/README.md

 # -adjoining-steel-5186

-# ProjectName
-Spicy Hall
+# Spicy Hall

 [![logo1.png](https://i.postimg.cc/qMPnDMV6/logo1.png)](https://postimg.cc/1fKffSzy)

-## About Spicy Hall
+## About us

-Spicy Hall is basically a place where all foodies can share and access popular recipes across the countries.
+Spicy Hall is basically a place where all foodies can share and access popular recipes across the country.
     We have tried our best to make a fully-functional clone o  social media website that provides a minimal user experience where users can roam around and engage with their loved recipes.

-### Quick Preview
+### Team Details
+1. Rohit Banerjee(Team Lead)
+2. Rushikesh Humbe
+3. Anuket Nagpure

 ### Live Demo and User Flow -